-You Have Protections When It Comes to Cancelling Recurring Payments and Associated Subscriptions
+You Have Some Protections When Cancelling Recurring Payments and Any Related Subscriptions

 It's usually easy to cancel automatic payments, but there are things you can do if you have trouble